srhumir/Storm-Analysis/Readme.md

 which is Tornado has made very fewer damage with respect to these three.

-Plus in all cases except Ice and Heat the amount of property damage is much less that the amount of cropland damage.
+Plus in all cases except Ice and Heat the amount of property damage is much more that the amount of cropland damage.

 References
 ==========